 - The “Heart of Poland” trail network, a fifteen minute walk or two minute drive

-- The Bri-Mar Trail on Rattlesnake Mountain (don’t worry, there aren’t any rattlesnakes)
+- The Bri-Mar Trail on Rattlesnake Mountain (don’t worry, there aren’t any rattlesnakes).
+Dogs are no longer allowed on this trail

 7) Ultimate Romance Dining

-You’ve never had a romantic dinner quite like this.
-New for 2016, the Wolf Cove Inn is offering a one of a kind and truly special experience.
+Offered for elopement/wedding couples or honeymooners only, you’ve never had a romantic dinner quite like this.
+Since 2016, the Wolf Cove Inn has been offering a one of a kind and truly special experience.
 Now you can celebrate your love with the ultimate romance dinner right on Tripp Lake.
 Dine privately in our unique, rustic Boathouse Bistro overlooking the lake and dock.
 You’ll savor a leisurely multi-course dinner with wine pairing for each course, designed by our chef in consultation with you .
 You’ll enjoy fine cuisine watching the sunset, listening to the call of the loons, and savoring every moment.

 8) Lakeside Massages

 If you are just looking to work the kinks out, nothing could be finer than a massage overlooking Tripp Lake.
-Our therapist Heather offers a variety of techniques including deep tissue, Swedish, pregnancy and more.
+In select rooms, our therapists offer a variety of techniques including deep tissue, Swedish, pregnancy and more.
 Check out the enhancements on our specials page to find out more about our relaxing massage services.

 Wolf Cove Inn specializes in romantic getaways in Maine.
 Well, what could be more romantic than eloping in Maine.
-The Inn has a variety of elopement packages that fit most budgets.
+The Inn has a variety of elopement and intimate wedding packages that fit most budgets.
 An elopement at the Wolf Cove Inn is “one stop shopping.”
 Tell us the package you want and we take care of everything else including officiant, photography, flowers, cake and so on.
 You only need to do two things:

 - Get your marriage license from any town in the State of Maine

 - Show up

 That’s it!
 You’ll be headed off to wedded bliss in no time, hassle-free.
 To make it even more hassle-free, after tying the knot, the Wolf Cove Inn is a great place to spend your Honeymoon in Maine.

 Enjoy A Wonderful Vacation Or Romantic Getaway